j624364/asca-rust/doc.md

 U => ʊ
 Y => ʏ
 ```
+Aliases are rendered as their target IPA characters in the output.

-A few common americanist characters can be used:
+A few common americanist characters can also be used:
 ```
 ł => ɬ
 ñ => ɲ